-Windows Remote Assistance is a good way to give control of your Windows computer to someone whom you trust, remotely.
-With your permission, your friend or technician can even use your own mouse and keyboard to control your PC and show you how to fix a problem – or fix it themselves.
-In this post, we will see how to enable, set up and use Windows Remote Assistance in Windows 10/8.
+Windows Remote Assistance is a good way to give control of your Windows computer to someone you trust.
+With your permission, your friend or technician can even use your mouse and keyboard to control your PC and show you how to fix a problem – or fix it themselves.
+In this post, we will see how to enable, set up, and use Windows Remote Assistance in Windows 11/10.

 Set up & use Windows Remote Assistance

 Press Win+X and from the menu, select ‘Control Panel’.
 Search “System.”
 The window will display all of the basic specifications of your computer such as model number, CPU configuration, installed memory, etc.

 Navigate to the Remote tab in System Properties now and select the Allow remote assistance to this computer option and click hit the ‘Apply’ button.
 If you uncheck this option, it will disable Remote Assistance.